singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 ---

 The ants will collide  if any of them are moving towards each other.
 So, the only way that they won't collide is if they are all moving in the same direction  (clockwise or counterclockwise).
-We can compute this prob­ ability and work backwards from there.
+We can compute this probability and work backwards from there.

 Since each ant can move in two directions, and there are three ants, the probability  is: